scantist/user-docs/docs/en-US/Compliance-Policy-Rules/Policy-Rule-Type/Component-Rule-Attribute.md

 Example:

-Create a policy with an additional combination that applies to the “dependencies” or “devDependencies” and select critical severity
+Create a policy with an additional combination that applies to the "dependencies" or "devDependencies" and select critical severity

 </span>